The benefits of scented candles

-When we recognise a scent, it gets sent to two important parts of the brain; the olfactory bulb identifies what the smell is and the thalamus tells us what to do.
+When we recognise a scent, it gets sent to two important parts of the brain.
+The olfactory bulb identifies what the smell is, and the thalamus tells us what to do.
 For example, when we smell smoke, we know that it may mean danger and to get out.
 Or, if you’re a coffee-lover, the simple smell of freshly ground beans may perk you up, affecting your productivity levels.

 We can all fall victim to the afternoon slump, but this can get rather frustrating when it happens on a daily basis and you have work to do.
 Choose an orange or lemon-scented candle to tackle this decrease in energy.
 Keep it lit for about 30 minutes to let the scent take effect.